hamzeh-shaghlil/terrform-task/README.md

-####  Declare ouput to show us the DNS ENDPoint address of the Loadbnalncer that we create so we can request the html page through it.
+####  Declare output to show us the DNS ENDPoint address of the Loadbnalncer that we create so we can request the html page through it.

 output "LoadBalancer DNS" {
   value = "${aws_elb.MyELB.dns_name}"